- HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 - Your identity will be maintained in confidence.
 Although a Timely Warning (“Community Advisory”) about the incident may be circulated in cases that present a serious or continuing threat to the Harvard community, HUPD withholds victims’ names as confidential.
 Every effort will be made to maintain confidentiality and to respect the legitimate privacy concerns of all involved individuals.

-Interim measures designed to support and protect a person who reports having experienced having sexual or gender-based harassment (including without limitation sexual assault, domestic violence, dating violence or stalking) may be implemented upon request and as appropriate by the relevant School or unit, working with the Title IX Officer or local Title IX coordinator.
-Consistent with School or unit policy, interim measures might include, among others, restrictions on contact; course-schedule or work-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
-The availability of such interim measures is the same regardless of whether the victim chooses to report the incident to campus police or local law enforcement.
-The confidentiality of any interim measures provided will be maintained so long as maintaining such confidentiality would not impair the School or unit’s ability to provide the interim measures.
+Interim measures designed to support and protect a person who reports having experienced sexual or gender-based harassment (including without limitation sexual assault, domestic violence, dating violence or stalking) may be implemented upon request and as appropriate by the relevant School or unit, working with the Title IX Officer or local Title IX coordinator.
+Consistent with School or unit policy, interim measures might include modifications to academic, living, transportation, and working situations, including implementation of protective measures, for example, restrictions on contact; course-schedule or work-schedule alteration; changes in housing; leaves of absence; or increased monitoring of certain areas of the campus.
+The availability of such interim measures is the same regardless of whether the victim chooses to report the incident to campus police or local law enforcement, pursue a formal complaint with the University, do both, or do neither.

 The University complies with Massachusetts law in recognizing Abuse Prevention Orders (obtained pursuant to M.G.L.
 Chapter 209A) and other valid orders of protection from Massachusetts or any other state.
 Any Harvard person who obtains an order of protection from domestic or dating abuse, harassment, stalking or sexual assault from any state in the country should provide a copy to the HUPD and to their Title IX Coordinator.
 The HUPD will: (1) attempt service of protective orders on defendants; and (2) arrest persons who are in violation of protective orders if there is a violation on campus.
 Additionally, HUPD will accept copies of active protective orders previously served so that information regarding the victim and the defendant are made part of HUPD’s record management system and can be shared with all HUPD officers.
 Any person holding a protective order may meet with an HUPD officer to develop a safety action plan, the goal of which is to reduce risk of harm to the person while on campus or coming and going from campus.
 Each case is assessed independently.
 In coordination with other University offices, HUPD will help to put in place safety measures that may include, but are not limited to the use of a temporary escort, special parking arrangements, changing classroom location, supervisor, work location, and/or allowing a student to complete assignments from home, depending on the course.
 The University cannot apply on behalf of someone else for an abuse prevention order, no contact order or restraining order but can assist a person in obtaining such an order.